-4. "Kyotsu-Ninsho" System / Common Authentication System (Password for Personal Authentication)
+4. "Meiji ID" (\Previously known as the "Meiji Single Sign-On account")/ Common Authentication System (Password for Personal Authentication)

-A student ID number will be assigned once you are enrolled.
+A Meiji ID number will be assigned once you are enrolled.
 You will need this ID number and a password for the automatic certificate dispensers, course registration, using MIND (Meiji University Integrated Network Domain), the Oh-o!
 Meiji System, the library online service and other university services.
 The initial password is the one you applied for when filling out enrollment forms.
 If you wish to change the password, follow the procedures on the next page.